Linaro/website/_posts/2017/05/2017-05-31-linaro-digital-home-group-celebrates-three-years.markdown

 {% include image.html name="blog-1.jpg" alt="Blog Image 1" class="small-inline" %}

-Officially launched in May 2014 with eight founding members, LHG has delivered a succession of secure media frameworks on ARM to its members.
+Officially launched in May 2014 with eight founding members, LHG has delivered a succession of secure media frameworks on Arm to its members.
 I would like to extend a big thank you to our member companies for their continued support and encouragement over the years.
 I would also like to thank members of the larger community who have shown an interest in our work by attending Linaro Connect and giving presentation/keynotes on behalf of LHG.

 {% include image.html name="lhg-mission-1.png" alt="LHG mission 1" class="small-inline right"%}